Thomas Krens: Style and controversy

 Krens has been the subject of criticism, both for his businesslike style and the way he changed museums, in particular the showmanship, populism and commercialization involved.
 Krens denied seeking to become a public figure, and said his media reputation is the result of "mostly inaccurate caricatures."

-One of his harshest critics was the New Criterion's Hilton Kramer, who sees Krens as a "bureaucrat" who has caused disaster at a major cultural institution.
+One of his harshest critics was the New Criterions Hilton Kramer, who sees Krens as a "bureaucrat" who has caused disaster at a major cultural institution.
 Kramer's reaction to The Art of the Motorcycle was condemnation, and the hint of scandal over the financing of a Guggenheim retrospective of the work of fashion designer Giorgio Armani elicited withering attacks.
 The charge that the Guggenheim had sold out to the mass market coincided with hip-hop at the Brooklyn Museum of Art, the Museum of Fine Arts, Boston featuring guitar design, and The Metropolitan Museum of Art presenting rock music performance costumes.
 Krens dismissed the suggestion that Armani rented out the Guggenheim to show its wares, saying, "It's a non-story.
 Who do you get to support an institution?
 People who have relationships with it."

 Krens gave up day-to-day control of the New York museum in 2005.
 Lisa Dennison became the new museum director while Krens remained director of the Solomon R. Guggenheim Foundation, amid some grumbling that the New York City building was being neglected, and financial friction with foundation trustees.
 Also in 2005, there was an attempt to force Krens out by a Guggenheim board member, billionaire philanthropist Peter B. Lewis, who had given US$ 77,000,000 to the foundation.
 Lewis had become alarmed over the foundation's financial position and its reputation.
 The dispute ended with the board backing Krens and Lewis resigning.

 Krens is seen by some young museum directors as a role model, or perhaps a cautionary tale.
 Exhibitions credited to inspiration by Krens have since appeared, such as a 2009 motorcycle show in Sydney, Australia.
 Guggenheim's Bilbao project is also credited with directly inspiring Fourth Grace in Liverpool and the Imperial War Museum North near Manchester.
 Norman Rosenthal, Exhibitions Secretary of the Royal Academy, said of Thomas Krens, "Krens is his own worst enemy.
 Everybody thinks that he is a corporate business type, but he is actually a great dreamer."